SatelliteApplicationsCatapult/tribble/README.md

 * Create a class that implements `FuzzTest` which will run a single test case with the provided data.
 If this class returns false or throws an exception the run is considered to be a failure.
 * Configure the target class name in the plugin.
+* Create a folder called `corpus` and populate it with an initial set of inputs that will exercise different functions in your application.
+The more the merrier.
 * Run `mvn tribble:fuzztest` to start a run.

 ### Command Line
 * Include this library in your project.
 * Create a class that implements `FuzzTest` which will run a single test case with the provided data.
 If this class returns false or throws an exception the run is considered to be a failure.
+* Create a folder called `corpus` and populate it with an initial set of inputs that will exercise different functions in your application.
+The more the merrier.
 * Run `org.catapult.sa.tribble.App` passing `--targetClass` to set where your implementation of `FuzzTest` lives and the required class path.

+### General Usage
+Stats will be printed to stderr at regular intervals.
+A folder called `failed` will be created on startup and populated with both inputs and stack traces that they cause.
+The file names will be the md5 hash of the input.
+Inputs which generate new code paths will be saved to the corpus directory with a file name that is an md5 hash of the code coverage stats.

+Try and avoid printing to stdout and stderr in your test cases this can slow things down quite a lot.
+There is a one second time out on each test run.

 ## Why?